that I presumed was merely a date on July 7, 2011, commenced with a jolly jaunt to the beatific Huntington Library.

 "No, look," he said.

-Following the first card were two others, exemplifying tokens of God's continuing authorship of the His resplendent story in which we shall, Lord willing, play a part soon, entitled "Marriage" and "Restoration (the final chapter of God's gospel story)."p12
+Following the first card were two others, exemplifying tokens of God's continuing authorship of the His resplendent story in which we shall, Lord willing, play a part soon, entitled "Marriage" and "Restoration (the final chapter of God's gospel story)."

-He then flipped to the following pagesp12a
+He then flipped to the following pages

 Fat tears had welled up in my eyes and blurred my vision by then.
 I nodded in speechlessness, and then uttered giddily, "Yes!"